cyl-art/personal-projects/README.md

 6. Project 5
    Consists of a Traffic part.
 Uses opencv-python, tensorflow, and a scikit-learn library.
 Implements an artificial neural network.
 For the performance recording see the following video: https://vimeo.com/741085007
    Branch: project-5.
+7. Project 6
+   Consists of a Parser and a Questions parts.
+Works with the Natural Language Processing approaches.
+   Branch: project-6.